Minnesota Music History

 The owner of Knut Koupee claimed I owed him $250 for this ad

-Believing in the commercial potential of six Minneapolis songwriters, Marty and I shopped their material to Los Angeles record companies.
+Believing in the commercial potential of six Minneapolis songwriters, I shopped their material to Los Angeles record companies.
 With no connections, a $500 limit VISA card, months behind on my $350 per month rent, and a car borrowed from my dad, I banged on the doors of Hollywood for months.
 Then in 1989, the president of PolyGram International Music Publishing liked what he heard and signed my company to a production deal.
 It was my first major success story in the music business.
 I was catapulted from the backing of a hamburger grill to a music industry giant.
 The St. Paul Pioneer press ran a feature on our accomplishment and called it one of the most significant boons to happen to the Minneapolis music scene.
 My contract stipulated that I was to find and develop talent who could produce tomorrow's hits.
 In other words an A&R man (talent scout).

 Arlo and Marty 1989

-In 1991, after two years with them, my contract with PolyGram was not renewed (it felt like two minutes), due to a merger between PolyGram, Island, and A&M records.
+In 1991, after two years with PolyGram my contract ended (it felt like two minutes), due to a merger between PolyGram, Island, and A&M records.
 The beginning of the 90s was significant in the music business because that's when the conglomeration of the labels began.
 The new PolyGram was eventually eaten up along with several other labels, like Motown.
 What followed was Universal Music; the largest monopoly on creativity ever created in the popular music record business.
 Also, during this time Prince had to become the formerly known as, Twin Tone records went under, The Suburbs broke up, First Avenue fought to stay open, the Longhorn and Duffy's closed as well as many others, and others involved in the "biz" simply burned out or faded away.

 By the early 90s, the music that lit the charts on fire and carried a lasting affect on today's songwriting ended (at least for me) in one long sustained power chord.
 Like the trash piles that followed Woodstock; the countless